zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 <iframe src="https://giphy.com/embed/cn9lRpqz2kERy59R8w" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/enbw-reaction-reactions-meme-cn9lRpqz2kERy59R8w">via GIPHY</a></p>

-The ZenML integration leverages a few surprising similarities between how both Great Expectations and ZenML handle configuration and data to make data validation a continuous operation automated and tracked through ML pipelines.
+The ZenML integration leverages a few surprising similarities in how both Great Expectations and ZenML handle configuration and data to make data validation a continuous operation that is automated and tracked through ML pipelines.

-### The ZenML Artifact Store is a Great Expectations Store
+### 🤯 The ZenML Artifact Store is a Great Expectations Store

 The information managed by Great Expectations such as Expectation Suites, Checkpoint Results and Data Docs need to be stored in some form of persistent